 The play ends with the two men retreating to Theseus’ home, where we are led to believe Herakles will over time be healed.
 It’s an ancient Greek play, so there’s no media blame culture or criminal justice system to deal with.
 Jealous Hera conveniently gets the rap for causing Herakles’ madness.
 Again, this is a safe, public space of myth and ideas where very difficult issues can be dealt with.
 Meagher opens his commentary by quoting the ancient Greek philosopher Heraklitos: “ ‘The unfolding nature of things is wont to conceal itself.’
 Truth likes to hide.
 And, alas, we like to hide from it.”
 Euripides’ play is, thus, a device to ferret out the hidden “nature of things” inside the minds of the audience.

 An ancient Norse warrior fighting in a frenzy was known as a berserker.
 Both Herakles and Popeye Doyle kill unintended people close to them in a berserker frenzy.
 Friendly fire and collateral damage are the euphemisms we use these days for these kinds of unintended victims of violence.
 Sometimes it can strike very close to home.
 Due to a friend’s understanding and intervention, Herakles will be healed and become part of the community.
-Though his French drug-supplier target gets away scot-free, due to the institutional understanding of the NYPD, Popeye is taken off the narcotics squad and moved to another assignment.
-Neither faces formal consequences for his actions; any and all consequences are internal and psychological.
+Though his French drug-supplier target gets away scot-free — he fails in his mission — due to the institutional understanding of the NYPD, Popeye is taken off the narcotics squad and moved to another assignment.
+Neither Herakles nor Popeye faces formal consequences for their actions; any and all consequences are internal and psychological.

 From the Wild Zone to Community

 “The military is very good at identifying and amplifying the psychological factors that make a high-performance fighter,” Benedict Carey writes.
 “The Pentagon has spent hundreds of millions of dollars on testing and analyzing these elements, but its researchers publish very few of their findings and refuse to speak in specifics on the record.”
-The rigid regime of secrecy that controls information on military and intelligence agency activities also means these institutions are tight-lipped about their research into the act of killing.
-The military has a clear incentive to make killing more efficient and effective.
+The rigid regime of secrecy that controls information on military and intelligence agency activities also means these institutions are tight-lipped about their research into the act of killing; clearly, the military has a real incentive to make killing more efficient and effective.

-Starting in 2003 with On Killing: The Psychological Cost of Learning to Kill in War and Society by Lt.
+Reported in 2003 in On Killing: The Psychological Cost of Learning to Kill in War and Society by Lt.
 Col. Dave Grossman, all sorts of research has been undertaken on how to better get a man or woman to kill another human being.
 Grossman examined the record and history and found that the average person is reluctant to kill.
-How to overcome that natural reluctance and what kind of person is best suited for the task has become a field of knowledge, which Grossman has called killology.
-The Pentagon is in the leading edge of this kind of research.
+The Pentagon is in the leading edge of this research.
+How to overcome that natural human reluctance to kill and what kind of person is best suited for the task has become a field of knowledge, which Grossman has awkwardly dubbed killology.

 Another tricky political implication of the Times story is how it relates to members of local, state and federal law enforcement agencies.
 Many multi-tour combat veterans end up in these jobs.
-Arguably this revolving-door reality contributes to the further militarization of our police forces and the tight relationships connecting federal military and police institutions with their local counterparts through the many regional and urban fusion centers.
+Arguably, this revolving-door reality contributes to the further militarization of our police forces and the tight relationships connecting federal military and police institutions with their local counterparts through things like the many regional and urban fusion centers sprouting up across the nation.
 Language matters.
 What, for example, are the implications of the fact the police unit covering the African American community in Cleveland where 12-year-old Tamir Rice was shot and killed was called a Forward Operations Base (a FOB), the term of art for bases in Iraq and Afghanistan?

 Mass incarceration and police killings of African Americans like young Rice led to the Black Lives Matter movement, which has become a left/right political flashpoint that has spawned a reaction among police known as the Blue Lives Matter movement.
 Huge blue billboards outside areas like Philadelphia and Chattanooga ,Tennessee, feature a gold badge and the words BLUE LIVES MATTER.
 Cops are encouraged by the political right to feel cornered and to close ranks.
 Last month, Louisiana’s governor signed a “Blue Lives Matter” bill that made police officers a protected class under hate-crime law.
 The irony is that hate crime laws were designed to help powerless, abused minorities, not one of the most powerful lobbies in America whose members consistently seem untouchable by the law.
 Add to this beleaguered sense among cops the cancerous problem of secrecy among the federal-to-local institutions of military and police and it’s easy to see how the concept of “community” policing itself is considered by many to be on the ropes.

 Dr. Charles A. Morgan III, a psychiatrist at the University of New Haven who has worked with special operations veterans, told the Times that the well-adjusted, civilized person “takes in information and then retreats into their head and wants to think about it, then maybe checks the environment again and thinks some more.”
-Not so, he says, with a well-trained, multi-tour combat soldier in today’s military.
+Not so with a well-trained, multi-tour combat soldier in today’s military, he says.
 He or she is trained to “make a quick decision — then act and adjust as they go.”
 It’s not very flattering, but that smacks a lot of “Shoot first, ask questions later.”
-One of the vets the Times writes about is frank about this.
+One of the veterans the Times writes about is frank about this.
 He’s described as a tough man, always driven to be out in front ready to make things right.
-He rages at bad drivers and litterers — people who upset him by doing, or not doing, something.
+He rages at bad drivers and litterers, people who upset him by doing, or not doing, something.
 He wants to confront them and straighten them out.
 “You react — and next thing you know, the police are there,” he says.
 This veteran is lucky; he has a supportive family and friends who have helped him “see the humanity of the people I was confronting.”
 Others are not so lucky; and some of them are wearing police uniforms.

 The question is an ancient one: What’s “normal” and who decides?
 Is the dangerous, Hobbesian context of war requiring hyper-vigilance, quick thinking and very violent reactions normal?
-Or is normal more progressive and about family and job and cooperation with a diversity of people in pursuit of community and a civilized social contract?
+Or is normal a more civilized state of being, about family and job and cooperation with a diversity of people in pursuit of community and a cooperative social contract?
 The struggle will go on.

 In The Hurt Locker, the protagonist is a de-fuser of bombs in Iraq; he’s incredibly brave, very good at the job and highly respected.
-When he goes home, he’s lost, a fish out of water.
+When he goes home, he’s lost like a fish out of water.
 At the end, following a scene of alienation in a grocery store, he’s back in a cumbersome bomb suit in a dusty street in Iraq — “at home” again.
 How does society get a character like this to want to be with family members and non-veteran friends?
-To want to work at a job that doesn’t trigger adrenaline but satisfies something else less violent but equally as rewarding.
-And, finally, how do we get our hypothetical multi-tour veteran to accept others unlike himself — not because he’s ordered to but because diversity, difference and complexity are good — the secret to living in a community with others.
+To want to work at a job that doesn’t trigger adrenaline but satisfies something less violent but equally as rewarding.
+And, finally, how do we get our hypothetical multi-tour veteran to better accept others unlike himself as the secret to living in a community with others — not because he’s ordered to, but because diversity, difference and complexity are good, healthy things.

 In the Euripides play, Theseus stops Herakles from killing himself and opens a healing path.
 Meagher puts it this way: “[T]he full narrative of Herakles’ trauma must and will be reconstructed . . . .
 [It] is an essential therapeutic element in the healing of trauma.”
 The horrific facts can’t be changed, but what they mean for the future can be “reconstructed.”
 Theseus tells his comrade-in-arms acceptance and courage are what’s required.
 “Compassion is the oxygen of any community worthy of the name,” Meagher writes.
 “War is undoubtedly hell, but the peace that follows can be an even greater hell for the warrior.”